 To prevent brown patches, pour water over where your dog has just relieved themself to dilute the nitrogen in their urine to stop it scorching the grass and plants.

-Though this wouldn’t be cost effective with a large yead, if you want to have a lawn but with minimal effort, switch to artificial grass.
+Though this wouldn’t be cost-effective with a large yard, if you want to have a lawn but with minimal effort, switch to artificial grass.
 You can just blast the grass with water to wash off any muck left by your dog and it’s good as new again.

 Take Care When Picking Plants